 Objectives for the Qualifying Examination

-The MCCQE Part II is based on common or critical patient presentations related to the Objectives.
+The MCCQE Part II is based on common or critical patient presentations and on interactions with colleagues, other health care professionals and family members related to the Objectives.
 Consider organizing your study similarly, rather than studying by disease or body system.
-By working from common or critical presenting problems from different disciplines, you will align your studying with the format of the examination.
+By working from common or critical patient presentations from different disciplines, you will align your studying with the format of the examination.
 For each patient presentation, identify key diagnoses as well as the critical information needed for diagnosis (and to rule out the differential diagnoses) and for treatment.
 List the different parts of the physical examination, consider what investigations might be needed, and summarize key aspects of initial management of each problem.

 We have compiled a list of reference books and online reference materials that may be helpful in preparing for the examination.

-To find out more about the examination, please visit Preparing for the OSCE station format.
+To find out more about the examination, visit Preparing for the OSCE station format.